ishgirwan/faqs_pytorch_scholarship/Lab.md

 i.e. `model.load_state_dict(checkpoint[‘state_dict’], strict=False)`.
 This ignores items added in later versions, e.g.
 `num_batches_tracked`.

-**Q10: Is it possible to see how the test-set accuracy is being calculated (not the value)?
+**Q10: Is it possible to see how the test set accuracy is being calculated (not the value)?
 There's a lot of confusion if someone uses a non-convential way to do the assignments...**
 - Unfortunately, these details cannot be shared.

 **Q11: How can I use ResNet given that it does not have a classifier?**